awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 git submodule update --remote -- amazon-freertos
 # Commit the submodule change because it is pointing to a different revision now.
 git add amazon-freertos
-git commit -m "Update Amazon FreeRTOS to a new release"
+git commit -m "Update FreeRTOS to a new release"
 ```

 Assuming your project has the following directory structure:

 ```
-- amazon-freertos (the copy that you obtained from GitHub or the AWS IoT console)
+- freertos (the copy that you obtained from GitHub or the AWS IoT console)
 - src
   - main.c (your application code)
 - CMakeLists.txt
 ```

-Here's an example of the top\-level `CMakeLists.txt` file that can be used to build your application together with Amazon FreeRTOS\.
+Here's an example of the top\-level `CMakeLists.txt` file that can be used to build your application together with FreeRTOS\.

 ```
 cmake_minimum_required(VERSION 3.13)